On the volume of some Fano K-moduli spaces: Abstract

 \section{Abstract}

-We compute the CM volume, that is the degree of the descended CM line bundle, of the Fano $K$-moduli space of Quartic del Pezzo in any dimension, and of the $K$-moduli space of the log Fano hyperplane arrangements of dimension one and two.
+We compute the CM volume, that is the degree of the descended CM line bundle on the coarse moduli space in two cases: on the Fano $K$-moduli space of Quartic del Pezzo in any dimension, and on the $K$-moduli space of the log Fano hyperplane arrangements of dimension one and two.
 Furthermore, we relate these volumes to the Weil-Petersson volumes by extending the notion of Weil-Petersson metric in the log case.